 - Marble distributes heat evenly.

 So, if durability is a priority for you, go with marble.
 At the same time, ceramic offers a wider variety of beautiful designs and colors.
 So, if that appeals to you, roll with ceramic cookware.
-As you can see, both ceramic frying pans and marble frying pans are great options for frying and cooking.
+As you can see, ceramic and marble frying pans are great options for frying and cooking.
 You’re good with either of them.